Floranow/react-native-activestorage/README.md

 )
 ```

-You can provide `mountPath` to provider if you have different than `/rails/active_storage`
+You can provide `mountPath` to provider if you have different than `/rails/active_storage` and you can provide `interval` to provider if you want to change streaming interval rather than 2000 ms (millisecond)

 ### Use with React Hooks